-Before the separation, all of the outstanding Adient ordinary shares will be owned beneficially and of record by a U.K. corporate services provider.
-Following the distribution, Adient expects to have outstanding an aggregate of approximately million ordinary shares based upon approximately million shares of Johnson Controls outstanding on , 2016, excluding treasury shares and assuming no exercise of Johnson Controls stock options, and applying the distribution ratio of one ordinary share of Adient for every ten shares of Johnson Controls.
+Before the separation, all of the outstanding Adient ordinary shares will be owned beneficially and of record by an Irish corporate services provider.
+Following the distribution, Adient expects to have outstanding an aggregate of approximately 93.5 million ordinary shares based upon approximately 935 million shares of Johnson Controls outstanding on September 12, 2016, excluding treasury shares and assuming no exercise of Johnson Controls stock options, and applying the distribution ratio of one ordinary share of Adient for every ten shares of Johnson Controls.